 - Class of 2025 which represents Belmont’s most diverse entering cohort in history with 21.3% of students from historically underrepresented groups.

-The HUB Advisory Council meets regularly to support Belmont's diversity, equity, and inclusion initiatives and serves in an advisory capacity to senior leadership.
+The HUB Advisory Council meets regularly to support Belmont's hope, unity and belonging initiatives and serves in an advisory capacity to senior leadership.
 Members include administration, faculty, staff, and students who represent the entire campus.

-- Amidst the national conversation about racial justice and equity, the University held more than twenty listening sessions with students, faculty, staff, and alumni to determine how Belmont could further demonstrate its commitment to be a welcoming and inclusive campus that loves and values every individual.
+- The University held more than 20 listening sessions with students, faculty, staff and alumni to determine how Belmont could further demonstrate its commitment to be a welcoming and inclusive campus that loves and values every individual.

-- Extended the reach of the HUB Advisory Council by establishing dedicated sub-committees to focus on each core diversity strategy: Communication, Access and Success, Diversity Education and Campus and Community Engagement.
+- Extended the reach of the HUB Advisory Council by establishing dedicated sub-committees to focus on each core belonging strategy: Communication, Access and Success, Education and Campus and Community Engagement.

 - In partnership with Student Life and the Office of Multicultural Learning & Experience (MLE), we have established and implemented a bias incident reporting system for students where they are able to share their concerns by reporting through the Office of the Dean of Students and submitting a Complaint & Bias Grievance Incident Reporting Form.